-The Company's oral and written public communications, including this document, often contain forward-looking statements that are based on current expectations, estimates, forecasts and projections about the Company's business and the industry, regulatory and economic environments in which it operates, and include beliefs and assumptions made by the management of the Company.
-Such statements include, but are not limited to, statements regarding: the Company's transmission and distribution rate applications, including resulting decisions, rates and expected impacts and timing; the Company's liquidity and capital resources and operational requirements; the Operating Credit Facilities; expectations regarding the Company's financing activities; the Company's maturing debt; ongoing and planned projects and initiatives, including expected results and completion dates; expected future capital investments, including expected timing and investment plans; contractual obligations and other commercial commitments; expected impacts relating to the deferred tax asset; Hydro One's appeal of the OEB's deferred tax asset decision; the OEB; collective agreements; labour relations risks; the pension plan, future pension contributions, valuations and expected impacts; the anticipated impacts of the Accelerated CCA on Hydro One, including timing of such impacts; the Company's expectations relating to its ETR; credit ratings and related risks; Hydro One's strategy; effect of interest rates; non-GAAP measures; critical accounting estimates, including environmental liabilities, regulatory assets and liabilities, and employee future benefits; risk management and risk factors; risks relating to other applications to the OEB; rate-setting models for transmission and distribution, including potential impacts on Hydro One; risk of recoverability of total compensation costs, including in relation to pension and OPEBs; occupational rights; risks relating to Indigenous claims; risks relating to natural and other unexpected occurrences; internal control over financial reporting and disclosure; recent accounting-related guidance; expectations relating to filing of a new MTN Program prospectus; the Company's acquisitions and mergers, including Orillia Power and Peterborough Distribution; the Company's ability to attract and retain qualified executives; risks associated with acquisitions; environment risk, including climate change; risks associated with IT, OT infrastructure and data security; technological change and innovation in the electricity industry and potential impacts; health and safety risk and potential impacts; expectations related to work force demographics; the Province's ownership of Hydro One Limited and conflicts that may arise between the Province and Hydro One from time to time; government actions and the potential impacts on Hydro One and its business; and reputational, public opinion and political risk.
-Words such as "expect", "anticipate", "intend", "attempt", "may", "plan", "will", "believe", "seek", "estimate", "goal", "aim", "target", and variations of such words and similar expressions are intended to identify such forward-looking statements.
+The Company's oral and written public communications, including this document, often contain forward-looking statements that are based on current expectations, estimates, forecasts and projections about the Company's business, the industry, regulatory and economic environments in which it operates, and includes beliefs and assumptions made by the management of the Company.
+Such statements include, but are not limited to, statements regarding: the Company's transmission and distribution rate applications, including resulting decisions, rates, recovery and expected impacts and timing; expectations about the Company's liquidity and capital resources and operational requirements, including as result of COVID-19; the Operating Credit Facilities; expectations regarding the Company's financing activities; the Company's maturing debt; the Company's derivative instruments; the Company's ongoing and planned projects, initiatives and expected capital investments, including expected results, costs and in-service and completion dates; the potential impact of delays on the Company's transmission in-service additions; the potential impact of COVID-19 on the Company's business and operations, including its impact on peak demand and electricity consumption, capital programs, supply chains, costs, allowance for doubtful accounts, foregone revenues, deferral accounts and the likelihood of recovery of certain costs in future rates; the Company's priorities in its response to COVID-19; contractual obligations and other commercial commitments; expected impacts relating to the deferred tax asset and the OEB's treatment thereof, including expected timing for the OEB's final decision in respect thereof and the Company's recognition of deferred tax regulatory assets, deferred tax liabilities and net income results; expectations relating to the recoverability of incremental costs and lost revenues from ratepayers in connection with the COVID-19 pandemic; expectations regarding the

+Company's ETR over the next five years; the impact of the Ontario Budget and the Ontario Electricity Rebate on customers; Bill 222 and its expected impacts; collective agreements and expectations regarding the ability to negotiate renewal collective agreements consistent with rate orders; the pension plan, future pension contributions, valuations and expected impacts; non-GAAP measures; risks relating to infectious disease outbreak, such as COVID-19; internal controls over financial reporting and disclosure; the MTN Program; and the Company's acquisitions and mergers.
+Words such as "expect", "anticipate", "intend", "attempt", "may", "plan", "will", "would", "believe", "seek", "estimate", "goal", "aim", "target", and variations of such words and similar expressions are intended to identify such forward-looking statements.
 These statements are not guarantees of future performance and involve assumptions and risks and uncertainties that are difficult to predict.
 Therefore, actual outcomes and results may differ materially from what is expressed, implied or forecasted in such forward-looking statements.
 Hydro One does not intend, and it disclaims any obligation, to update any forward-looking statements, except as required by law.